 - 1.1 This appendix describes the most significant equality pressures confronting each main service area, informed by an equality analysis.
-It highlights the effect of policy and governance changes; an overview of positive and neutral impacts; and a service impact overview.
-These outcomes are based upon spending decisions taken during the last two years and changes resulting from the 2022/23 budget.
-The analysis also highlights a number of cumulative impacts that may arise resulting from the 2022/23 budget. - 1.2 It is important to note that the budget is the financial expression of the Everyone's Essex Annual Plan and our operational intent, and where known, the equality impact of change is disclosed.
-However, there are a number of individual decisions that will arise over the period of the 2022/23 budget.
-These will be subject to specific and more detailed equality impact assessments in line with the Council's Equality Impact Assessment (EIA) guidance.
+It highlights the effect of policy and governance changes; an overview of potential impacts; and a service impact overview.
+These outcomes are based upon changes resulting from the 2023/24 budget.
+The analysis also highlights a number of cumulative impacts that may arise resulting from the 2023/24 budget. - 1.2 It is important to note that the budget is the financial expression of the Everyone's Essex Annual Plan and our operational intent, and where known, the equality impact of change is disclosed.
+However, there are a number of individual decisions that will arise over the period of the 2023/24 budget.
+These will be subject to specific and more detailed equality impact assessments in line with the Council's Equalities Comprehensive Impact Assessment (ECIA) guidance.
 Political decisions will only be taken once effective and meaningful engagement has taken place on a need-by-need basis. - 1.3 In making this decision we must have regard to the Public Sector Equality Duty (PSED) under section 149 of the Equality Act 2010, i.e. have due regard to the need to: - (a) Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act; - (b) Advance equality of opportunity between people who share a protected characteristic and those who do not; - (c) Foster good relations between people who share a protected characteristic and those who do not, including tackling prejudice and promoting understanding. - 1.4 The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 In addition, marital status is a relevant protected characteristic for 1.3(a) - 1.5 The PSED is a relevant factor in making this decision but does not impose a duty to achieve the outcomes in s149.
-It is only one factor that needs to be considered and may be balanced against other relevant factors. - 1.6 Part of the equalities governance is to ensure that equality impact assessments are undertaken when considering new and/or revised policies to inform and underpin good decision making processes.
+It is only one factor that needs to be considered and may be balanced against other relevant factors. - 1.6 Part of the equalities governance is to ensure that Equalities Comprehensive Impact Assessments are undertaken when considering new and/or revised policies to inform and underpin good decision making processes.
 This also helps us pay due regard to our equality obligations. - 1.7 The Equality Act also says that public bodies must pay 'due regard' to equality.
 This means that we must: - Remove or minimise disadvantages suffered by people due to their protected characteristics;